allenai/S2APLER/README.md

 The model will be live on semanticscholar.org.

 ## TODO
+- Re-make the dataset once we have production blocks and (possibly) better PDF extractions.
 - Does `predict_incremental` work as we expect?
 Any differences from S2AND that need code changes?
 - Should the constraints be turned off by default?
 Probabl when ENG starts passing in their own.
 - Do we need `altered_cluster_signatures`?
 Not yet, but we might later.
 It'll need to be tested properly.